 Pakistan has been seeking an $8 billion bailout from the IMF.
 Pakistan has around $100 billion in external debts and liabilities, according to the State Bank of Pakistan.

-The IMF Managing Director acknowledged the steps taken so far by the Pakistan government for stabilizing the economy, Press Information Department (PID) said.
+The IMF Managing Director acknowledged the steps taken so far by the Pakistan government for stabilizing the economy, Press Information Department (PID) said. [the_ad id=”32940″]Lagarde said the IMF will remain engaged in supporting Pakistan in sustaining its economic recovery.
+The two sides agreed to work together on policy priorities and reforms aimed at reducing imbalances and laying the foundations of a job creating growth path in Pakistan.

 In this regard, deliberations between Pakistani authorities and IMF staff will continue to finalize an agreement on the contours of a program.